Bionic75-BionicKeyboards/.github/profile/README.md

 - Full ISO and ANSI support (for this you need to pick the ISO or ANSI plate or both)
 - Support for QMK
 - Support for custum keyboard layouts using VIA
+- Simple and convenient drag&drop flashing (keyboard will appear like a USB drive --> no extra tools like QMK Toolkit required).
 - Aluminum case (you decide color and finish).
 If you are keen with designig you can even modify the design files to add your custom logo or signature
 - Extra weight (you decide material e.g. brass or steel and finish e.g. matt or mirrored)
 - Rapid disassembly system